Samuel Richardson

-Samuel Richardson (baptised 19 August 1689 – 4 July 1761) was an English writer and printer known for three epistolary novels: Pamela; or, Virtue Rewarded (1740), Clarissa: Or the History of a Young Lady (1748) and The History of Sir Charles Grandison (1753).
+Samuel Richardson (baptised 19 August 1689 – 4 July 1761) was an English writer and printer known for three epistolary novels: Pamela; or, Virtue Rewarded (1740), Clarissa; or, The History of a Young Lady (1748) and The History of Sir Charles Grandison (1753).
 He printed almost 500 works, including journals and magazines, working periodically with the London bookseller Andrew Millar.

 Richardson had been apprenticed to the printer John Wilde, whose daughter Martha he eventually married.
 All six of their children died in infancy or childbirth, with Martha herself dying in childbirth in 1731.
 In 1733, he married Elizabeth Leake, daughter of printer John Leake.
 Together they had six more children, of whom four daughters reached adulthood.

-Richardson's first novel, Pamela, was penned at the age of 51 and was an instant success.
+Richardson penned his first novel, Pamela, at the age of 51 and was an instant success.
 Leading acquaintances included Samuel Johnson and Sarah Fielding, the physician and Behmenist George Cheyne, and the theologian and writer William Law, whose books he printed.
 At Law's request, Richardson printed some poems by John Byrom.
 In literature, he rivalled Henry Fielding; the two responded to each other's literary styles.